-The Internal Security Fund (ISF) was set up for the period 2014-20, with a total of EUR 3.8 billion for the seven years.
+The Internal Security Fund (ISF) was set up for the period 2014-20, with a total of €4.2 billion for the seven years.
 The Fund will promote the implementation of the Internal Security Strategy, law enforcement cooperation and the management of the Union's external borders.
 The ISF is composed of two instruments, ISF Borders and Visa and ISF Police.

-For the 2014-20 period, slightly over EUR 1 billion is available for funding actions under the ISF Police instrument, of which EUR 662 million will be channeled through shared management and EUR 342 million through direct management.
+For the 2014-20 period, slightly over €1.21 billion is available for funding actions under the ISF Police instrument, of which €754 million will be channeled through shared management and €457 million through direct management.

 Concrete actions to be funded through this instrument can include a wide range of initiatives, such as setting up and running IT systems, acquisition of operational equipment, promoting and developing training schemes and ensuring administrative and operational coordination and cooperation.

 Examples of beneficiaries of the programmes implemented under this Fund can be state and federal authorities, local public bodies, non-governmental organisations and private and public law companies.

 Each country implements the fund through national annual programmes on the basis of multiannual programming.

 Part of the ISF Police fund is managed by the Commission (direct and indirect management) through Union actions, which include: calls for proposals, procurement, direct awards and delegation agreements.

 For these actions, the Commission approves Annual work programmes that define the priorities and objectives for each year, including the priorities for the Calls for Proposals.